ignite/cli/docs/1 Introduction/1 Introduction.md

 - [Ethermint](https://ethermint.zone/) Ethereum virtual machine

-For the full list, explore the [Cosmos Network](https://cosmonauts.world/) to discover a wide variety of apps, blockchains, wallets, and explorers that are built in the Cosmos ecosystem.
+For the full list, explore the [Cosmos Network Ecosystem](https://cosmos.network/ecosystem/apps) to discover a wide variety of apps, blockchains, wallets, and explorers that are built in the Cosmos ecosystem.

 ## Cosmos SDK Modules